matthew-cox/PatchMatch-CUDA/README.md

    We initially targeted NNF, BDS, image retargeting, and image retargeting with constraints.
 We were only able to get NNF, BDS, and image retargeting completed.
-We have to applications to show off these:
+We have to applications to demonstrate the following:

     *  **reconstruct** - reconstruct an image only using data from another image
-    * **retarget** - do a "retarget" resizing of an image
+    *  **retarget** - perform a "retargeted" resizing of an image

 2. We used Middlebury Stereoscopic Datasets from 2006: